-Did you receive a letter from a German law firm stating that you have reproduced a photograph without authorization (Copyright Infringment Notice) ?
+Did you receive a warning letter from a German law firm claiming that you have used a photograph without authorization (Copyright Infringment Notice) ?

-Robert FECHNER, Marcin ZIELINSKI and Filipp BICKEL are German lawyers who collaborate with the company PHOTOCLAIM.
+Robert FECHNER, Marcin ZIELINSKI and Mirco LEHR are German lawyers who collaborate with the company PHOTOCLAIM.

-PHOTOCLAIM is a Polish company that identifies unauthorized uses of photographs on the internet.
+PHOTOCLAIM is a Polish company whose task is to identify unauthorized uses of photographs online.

-The infringement alleged by PHOTOCLAIM usually consists in the use of a photograph without the authorization of its author, and therefore without financial counterpart for the photographer.
+The infringement alleged by PHOTOCLAIM consists in the use of a photograph on a website without the authorization of its author and without financial counterpart for the copyright holder.

-If you have received a letter from the email adress firstname.lastname@example.org, it is likely that you have been identified by PHOTOCLAIM as a potential infringer.
+If you received letters from one of these lawyers regading a picture published on your website, you have probably been identified by PHOTOCLAIM as a potential copyright infringer.

 « Dear Sir or Madam,